pluginever/wc-serial-numbers/readme.txt

 - [Premium & pre-sales support (email)](https://pluginever.com/support/)

 == Why Store Owners are Loving Serial Numbers for WooCommerce: ==

+**1. Unparalleled Features: **
+Our 'Serial Numbers for WooCommerce' plugin is second to none when it comes to generating serial numbers and license keys for your WooCommerce products.
+This plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API and so on.

+**2. Reduced Counterfeiting and Piracy: **
+Our ‘Serial Numbers for WooCommerce’ plugin is an incredibly helpful in preventing counterfeiting and piracy.
+It provide an added layer of protection by allowing store owners to confirm the product is genuine and unaltered.
+Customers can easily confirm that the product they purchased was not a fake or pirated copy.

+**3. Regular Updates/Secured: **
+Our Serial Numbers for WooCommerce plugin is constantly being improved, and we make those improvements available to our customers at no extra cost.
+We release updates to ensure compatibility with WooCommerce as well as the latest version of PHP.

+**4. Industry Leading Support: **
+The constant availability of our help desk and positive feedback on the reviews page for the Serial Numbers for WooCommerce plugin says a lot.
+We provide endless support for ensuring that everyone has a positive experience in terms of using our plugin.

 === 💝 User Reviews and Testimonials: ===